-Objectives The objective of this course is to study the principles, operation, tuning, configuration and applications of process control elements including PLC and DCS for industrial uses and real time programming.
-Pre-Requisites Knowledge of basic electrical engineering and control system is required.
+Objectives The objective of this course is to study the principles, operation, tuning, configuration, and applications of various process control elements including data acquisition & data presentation units for industrial applications.
+Pre-Requisites Knowledge of basic electrical engineering and control systems is required.
 Teaching Scheme Regular classroom lectures with use of ICT as and when required, sessions are planned to be interactive with focus on problem solving activities.

-To eacher's Assessme nt Written A Total

-Quiz Surprise Test(s) Assignment(s) Mid-Term End-Term Iotai

-05 05 05 25 60 100
+To eacher's Assessme nt Written A ssessment Total Quiz Surprise Test(s) Assignment(s) Mid-Term End-Term iotai 05 05 05 25 60 100